NikolaiT/incolumitas/content/Security/detecting-proxys-with-statistics.md

 ping("https://incolumitas.com")
 ```

-It's slightly pedantic to also use `performance.now()` to measure the latency, but I want to get extra sure that `new Date()` is not accurate enough.
+It's slightly pedantic to also use `performance.now()` to measure the RTT, but I want to get extra sure that `new Date()` is not accurate enough.
 For our use case, the Same Origin Policy does not prevent us from measuring the latency from browser -> server, because we want to measure the latency to our own origin (our own server).

 The lines